yglodt/phpSQLiteAdmin/README.md

 - `SPSQLite.class.diff`		diff -u between both

 There is another project around that uses the same name.
 It had it's first appearance in february 2004 while we made our first release in august 2003.
-Bastard.